Adelaide-class frigate: Fates

 Canberra was subsequently sunk as a dive wreck on 4 October 2009, 2 nmi off Ocean Grove, Victoria, in 30 m of water.
-Adelaide was converted into a dive wreck, but plans to scuttle her off Avoca Beach, New South Wales in April 2010 were postponed following protests by resident action groups and a tribunal hearing, which ordered the removal of wiring and paint from sections of the frigate before she was sunk on 13 April 2011.
+Adelaide was converted into a dive wreck, but plans to scuttle her off Avoca Beach, New South Wales in April 2010 were postponed following protests by resident action groups and a tribunal hearing.
+The tribunal ordered the removal of wiring and paint from sections of the frigate before she was sunk on 13 April 2011.

 Sydney entered port for the final time in February 2015, but remained commissioned as an alongside training ship until 7 November.
 In May 2017, having not received any offers to convert the hull for use as a dive wreck, Sydney was sold for scrap.

 Darwin arrived in Sydney for the last time on 1 November 2017, prior to her decommissioning ceremony on 9 December.

-The upgraded Adelaide-class frigates were replaced by three new Hobart class Air Warfare Destroyers, equipped with the Aegis combat system, starting around 2016.
+The upgraded Adelaide-class frigates were replaced by three new Hobart-class air warfare destroyers, equipped with the Aegis combat system, starting around 2016.

 In April 2017, the Polish government officially expressed interest in purchasing two of the remaining three frigates when they are retired from service.
 Negotiations between the Australian and Polish Governments for the sale were unsuccessful.
 In January 2019 the Greek Government sent an expression of interest to the Department of Defence for Melbourne and Newcastle.
-In May 2019 it was reported that Chile had also showed interest in the two frigates.
+In May 2019 it was reported that Chile had also shown interest in the two frigates.
 On 27 December 2019, it was announced that Melbourne and Newcastle had been sold to Chile.